functionland/docs/docs/release/functionyard/fxblox-app.md

    <img src="/img/fxyard-network/format-button.png" style={{width: 400}}/>
 </div>
 4. Now wait!
 The light will turn purple.
 This process may take more or less than 5 minutes, dependent on the speed of your drive.
+5. The FxBlox will auto-reboot, after it is done the lights will turn off.

+FxBlox will automatically connect to testnet and save chain history.
+You should be able to join testnet now.